🖼

 Anti-Squat

-97.3% at sag with 34/28t gearing.
+97.3% at sag with 34/28t gearing, from our kinematic simulation of the CP layout.
 The geometry does the bob-control work — no lock-out needed, no compression damping fighting the chain.
 The bike climbs like a hardtail with active traction.

 97.3%